opra-project/OPRA/tools/opra-proxy/README.md

-# Roon Open Headphones Database Proxy
+# OPRA Database Proxy

-This is a proxy for the Roon Open Headphones database to avoid excessive traffic to github.com, which bills by the gigabyte.
+This is a proxy for the OPRA database to avoid excessive traffic to github.com, which bills by the gigabyte.

 This is built to run on the Cloudflare Workers platform, which is a serverless